lzl1918/Hake.Extension.DependencyInjection/README.md

 `IServiceProvider` service pool is used to find corresponding services to match parameters by declared type in `ServiceDescriptor`.

+**Matching sequence:**
+1. from dictionary
+2. match value(s) to list/array from dictionary if possible
+3. from array
+4. from services
+5. raise event and try get value
+6. use parameter default value
+7. match value(s) to list/array from array if possible
+8. use default value of parameter type

 ## Code
 By referring to test codes, you can see how the dependency injection calls methods and creates objects.